Posted January 24, 2018

 Insurance + Healthcare

-“Hancock Health was recently targeted with a SamSam Ransomware: A type of malware that serves as a form of extortion by one party on a group of persons or organizations.
-Oftentimes takes the form of encrypting a victim’s hard drive denying them access to files or other information with demands taking the form of a ransom before access is restored.
-LookingGlass Cyber (n) - when an organization, group, or hacker takes control of your system to extort a user or organization for money.
-Ch-ching! infection.
+“Hancock Health was recently targeted with a SamSam Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. infection.
 A hacker used an administrative account set up by one of the hospital’s vendors to gain unauthorized access to a system managed by the vendor and infected its systems with the ransomware.
 After payment of four Bitcoins, worth approximately $55,000, the files were released, and hospital operations were restored.”

-“A new variant of the disk-wiper Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. known as KillDisk has been spotted by security firm researchers in attacks aimed at financial organizations in Latin America.
+“A new variant of the disk-wiper Malware: Software that is intended to damage or disable computers and computer systems. known as KillDisk has been spotted by security firm researchers in attacks aimed at financial organizations in Latin America.
 The security firm is in the process of examining the new variant and the attacks, but an initial analysis showed that the Trojan appears to be delivered by a different piece of malware or it may be part of a bigger attack.
 The latest variant, tracked as TROJ_KILLDISK.IUB, goes back to its roots and focuses on deleting files and wiping the disk.
 The malware, designed to target Windows systems, goes through all drives in order to delete files, except for system files and folders.
 It then proceeds to wipe the disk, which includes reading the master boot record (MBR) and overwriting the extended boot record (EBR).
 The file removal and disk wiping procedures involve overwriting files and disk sectors in order to make recovery more difficult.”